-To implement the Year 2040 Long-Range Transportation Plan and transportation system maintenance projects, tables in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area List of Priority Projects were developed, as follows:
+To implement the Year 2040 Long-Range Transportation Plan and transportation system maintenance projects, tables in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area List of Priority Projects were developed in consultation with appropriate review agencies, freight mobility entities, public transportation providers (including paratransit), Alachua County Traffic Safety Team, Bicycle/Pedestrian Advisory Board, Citizens Advisory Committee Technical Advisory Committee and the public at-large as follows:

-1. Table 1 - Bicycle/Pedestrian Priorities - recommendations developed by a Technical Advisory Committee Working Group using the Alachua Countywide Bicycle Master Plan for guidance.
-This category includes: Safe Routes to School projects; State Highway System projects; SUNTrail projects; and Transportation Alternatives Program projects.
+Table 1 - Bicycle/Pedestrian Priorities - recommendations developed by a Technical Advisory Committee Working Group using the Alachua Countywide Bicycle Master Plan for guidance.
+This category includes: Safe Routes to School projects; SUNTrail projects; and Transportation Alternatives Program projects.
 The recommendations are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are then forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.